-As of this writing there is still the possibility of a government shutdown going into effect on October 1st.
-If that does happen it would mean that TTB staff won’t be working reviewing permit applications, label approval applications or available to respond to contacts from industry members.
+In the event that the government is shut down for US wineries that would mean TTB staff won’t be working reviewing permit applications, label approval applications or available to respond to contacts from industry members.

 But for wineries it would still continue to be business as usual for any and all of their TTB application or report filings.
 Across the board it would be in the best interest of all wineries to continue to file any necessary applications via Permits Online specific to their basic permit, and any label approval applications (COLAs).
 While both of these types of applications won’t be looked at by TTB staff if the shutdown is in effect, they will at least be in their queue and it is generally always better to be earlier than later in the TTB’s queue!
 All applications would be reviewed in “the order they were received” once TTB staff were back at work.